AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about/index.md

 If you made it this far, cool!
 You're still awake!

-There's more to my life than what I feel comfortable sharing here, but that's about the gist of my background and interests.
+There's obviously more to my life than what I feel comfortable sharing here, but that's the gist of my background and interests.

-At the end of the day, I'm just a [Real Human Bean](https://www.youtube.com/watch?v=-DSVDcw6iW8) who enjoys doing real human things.
-If that sounds like your cup of tea, get in touch—I'd love to hear from you!